9.3 NOISE AT WORK

 The use of hearing protection

 Unless hearing protection is worn 100% of the time that a person is exposed to damaging noise levels the protection afforded is very limited.
-Listed below are a number of points which need to be considered if the use of hearing protectors is to be adopted.
+Listed below are a number of points which need to be considered if the use of hearing protectors is to be adopted:

-• A choice of hearing protectors suitable for the noise to be protected against must be made available, one type of protector will not suit all people, if the protectors do not fit or are uncomfortable, they will not afford enough protection or will not be worn.
+• A choice of hearing protectors suitable for the noise to be protected against must be made available.
+One type of protector will not suit all people.
+If the protectors do not fit or are uncomfortable, they will not afford enough protection or will not be worn.

 • Other protective equipment (goggles, hard hats etc.) may interfere with the wearing of hearing protection.
 Special care is required in the selection of equipment in those cases.